[2025 Edition] Enjoy the original scenery of Japan! A comprehensive guide to Gero Onsen Gassho Village

 Savor local sweets at the teahouse "Bankoan"

-Bankoan, a traditional Masuda-style house unique to the Hida region, has been turned into a teahouse and can also be used as a place to rest.
+Bankoan, a traditional Masuda-style house unique to the Hida region, is a teahouse that can also be used as a place to rest.

 You can enjoy sweets made with locally produced ingredients.
 Popular sweets include shiratama (rice flour dumplings) made with tomatoes, tofu, and mugwort, and anmitsu (a sweet made with konjac and tomatoes).